Last updated on .

 Bathtub Row

-Oppenheimer’s house was at the north end of the street and is scheduled to open to the public in the near future (as of October 2023).
+Oppenheimer’s house was at the north end of the street and is expected to open to the public in the future (as of October 2024).
 Next door was physicist Hans Bethe’s house, which was also used by chemist Edward McMillan.
-It’s now part of the Los Alamos History Museum.
+It’s now part of the Los Alamos History Museum and hosts the Harold Agnew Cold War Gallery.

 J. Robert Oppenheimer’s house at Manhattan Project National Historical Park in Los Alamos, New Mexico